Immunology: MCQ on Immune Tolerance & Autoimmunity

 d) None of the above

-9) The presence of anti-glutamic acid decarboxylase antibodies increased the susceptibility to which of the following disorder?
+9) The presence of anti-glutamic acid decarboxylase antibodies increased the susceptibility to which of the following disorders?

 a) Type 1 Diabetes mellitus